 While some time theft is intentional, other cases stem from low morale or unclear expectations.
 It can be harder to detect and prove than physical theft, but with the right monitoring and policies, businesses can reduce and even prevent it.

-Time theft is considered fraudulent and unethical, and it can lead to disciplinary action, including termination.
+In most cases, no. Time theft is not typically a crime under federal law, but it is considered fraudulent and unethical, and it can lead to disciplinary action, including termination.
 Whether it’s explicitly illegal depends on factors like company policies, employment contracts, and applicable labor laws.

 In many cases, time theft violates employment agreements or workplace rules, which can result in termination or, in rare situations, legal action.
 Proving it can be challenging, especially without strong evidence.